Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 ## Remove a file

-Now you add a simple two-line stylesheet to your website (the `>>` on the second `echo` command appends to the target file), and insert a link tag into `index.html` that points to it.
+Now, to create the simple CSS file that accompanies the cat project website, add a simple two-line stylesheet to your website (the `>>` on the second `echo` command appends to the target file), and insert a link tag into `index.html` that points to it.

 ```
 $ echo 'h1, h2, h3, h4, h5, h6 { font-family: sans-serif; }' > CSS/site.css